zaoqi/kindlelauncher/src/com/mobileread/ixtab/kindlelauncher/resources/tool/README-tool.txt

 stripit.sh
 	Used by the buildsystem to strip the commented parser.

+build-updates.sh:
+	Used by the buildsystem to package the Booklet for release.

 shipit.sh
 	Used by the buildsystem to package the project for release.